Schlieplab/genome_utils/README.md

 # GenomeUtils

-A Python library for working with genomic data.
+A Python library for working with annotated genomes.
+We developed GenomeUtils as an alternative/replacement for the no longer maintained pyensembl.

 Object-oriented model for representing genomic features: genomes, chromosomes, genes, transcripts, and exons.